fyhuang/img2loc/readme.md

 Identify a location in the world without GPS, using only camera images.

+Project goals:

+- [ ] Train a PyTorch model that predicts location from an image.
+- [ ] Convert model to ONNX.
+Write demo page to retrieve images from camera and run inference using model.
+- [ ] Try using the model to play GeoGuessr.

 Constraints:

 * All computation, API access, etc. is self-funded
+* Model size (# parameters) should be small enough to run in a mobile (iPhone) browser

 # Tech Stack